-Ashley Resch Flaunts Curves In Black Vinyl Pants and Tiny Top
+Ashley Resch Flaunts Curves In Black Vinyl Pants And Tiny Top

 The pants were slick, shiny, and hugged her voluptuous rear end.
 The high waist emphasized her hourglass shape.
-A long silver zipper ended just at her bellybutton; the glint of another was visible across her right hip.
+A long silver zipper ended just at her navel; the glint of another zipper was visible across her right hip.

 Underwire cups and additional boning on the sides highlighted her narrow figure and curvaceous breasts.

-Both poses in the dual-image spread drew attention to Ashley’s primary accessory, a small orange bag that appears to be leather.
+Both poses in the two-image spread drew attention to Ashley’s primary accessory: a small orange bag that appears to be leather.

 The purse was ruched, and had a square bottom and round handle with additional ruching.

-In the first photo, Ashley’s left elbow was bent and left fingers entwined in her hair just behind her head.
+In the first photo, Ashley’s left elbow was bent and her fingers were entwined in her hair just behind her head.
 She displayed the orange tote by looping it around her upper left arm.

 She altered her pose slightly in the next image.
 She clutched the purse in her left hand and rested it on her corresponding knee.

-Ashley also sported a sweet pair of matching orange and white Nike high tops with black accents.
+Ashley also sported a sweet pair of matching orange-and-white Nike high tops with black accents.
 She wore them partially unlaced and let the legs of her pants fall into them.

-Her long blond hair was parted on one side and styled in 80s-era curls.
-She had on oversized aviators with a decorative gold accent.
+Her long blond hair was parted on one side and styled in ’80s-era curls.
+She wore oversized aviators with a decorative gold accent.
 Long white fingernails completed the easy retro vibe.

 She also wore a choker and a tiny gold pendant that rested at the top of her cleavage.